 private lodging can be arranged at near-by rental cabins

 Further details can be discussed as required.
+We’re open to welcoming any practice!
+Don’t be shy to reach out and ask!

 Be in touch